Thousands of Somalis have left comfortable, secure lives in the

-Thousands of Somalis have left comfortable, secure lives in the West to return to Somalia.
-Why are they going back, is homecoming all that they have wished for?
-We will have stories of two Somali returnees
+West to return to Somalia.
+Why are they going back, is homecoming all

-Sadia Farah lives with three other interns of Somali origin who’ have come from Kenya, the UK, and the US.
-Although they met in Somalia, Sadia says their work together has "created a bond of a lifetime with likeminded girls who have had very similar upbringings, despite living in different countries.”"
+Sadia Farah lives with three other interns of Somali origin who have come from Kenya, the UK, and the US.
+Although they met in Somalia, Sadia says their work together has "created a bond of a lifetime with likeminded girls who have had very similar upbringings, despite living in different countries."

 What struck me when I met Sadia was her deep attachment to Somalia even though she was born and raised overseas.
 I had filmed with 43-year old Faaduma Nuur a few days earlier, and their two stories couldn't have been more different.
 While both have come back to help Somalia get back on its feet, Somali-born and raised Faaduma visibly bore the scars of her country's tumultuous history.
 Sadia on the other hand, was brimming with an infectious youthful energy.
 Speaking to Sadia I got the feeling that Somalia's war belong to a past generation.